2022-2023 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 The captain of each team should make sure the correct amount is in the envelope.
 If your team is scheduled to play a team that has dropped out of the league, you do not have to go to the bar where the match is scheduled, but you must fill out the paperwork putting which five (5) players will receive the 24-ball count.
 See rule below regarding how to receive ball count.

-In case of a BYE week or a forfeit week, you are required to pay $23.25 or $23.00 that is due in the envelope ($13.75/$14.00 for Summer teams) or it will come out of the team’s payback.
-If the team wants ball count for the BYE, a scoresheet with the five (5) team members names must be turned in the SAME WEEK AS THE BYE to receive ball count.
+In case of a BYE or a forfeit week, you are required to pay $23.25 or $23.00 that is due in the envelope ($13.75/$14.00 for Summer teams) or it will come out of the team’s payback.
+If the team wants ball count for the BYE or forfeit, a scoresheet with the five (5) team members names (three (3) team members names for summer) must be turned in the SAME WEEK AS THE BYE or forfeit to receive ball count.
 Late scoresheets will result in NO BALL COUNT for the BYE or forfeit.

 If envelopes are not returned on time, it can result in forfeiture of all points won.
 Each team is responsible for their envelope.
 In case of a cancellation due to weather, make-up games will be at the end of the schedule.
 Cancellations will be announced with Facebook and Channel 2.
 Monday and Wednesday by 2:00 pm and Saturday by 12:00 pm.